 As a permanent record, please complete a RPR form, as described above, and transcribe the data to the spreadsheet.
 The first set of columns contains the current data from the DRPR.
 The next set of columns, highlighted in a different colour, should be completed with the new information.
 It is important to record the fact that you did not find the target species.
-Examples of entries are shown below:
+Examples of up-dating entries are shown below:

-Species grid ref Locality date searched Recorder Abundance Ass'd spp Notes, voucher Robinia wallsii SY6975 7202 Broadcroft Quarry Warmwell 29-Jun-09 Other, AN Other, AN, 2 plants bare ground C.vul , Robinia wallsii SY7516 8701 Heath 30-Apr-09 Friend, A 3 plants J.squ. beside path Searched for 30 mins within 100m of grid not found 3-Jul-09 Other, AN reference. •
+grid ref location location (2) date searched Recorder Abundance Ass'd spp notes, voucher SY6975 7202 Broadcroft Quarry loP 29-Jun-09 Other, AN Other, AN, 2 plants bare ground SY7516 8701 Warmwell Heath 30-Apr-09 Friend, A 3 plants C.vul, J.squ. beside path Searched for 30 mins within not found 3-Jul-09 Other, AN 100m of gr.

-When a species has been re-found or been proved to have gone, the row is removed from the DRPR search list.
+When a species has been refound or been proved to have gone, the row is removed from the DRPR search list.
 Sites which have been searched but the species not re-found are still in the list, with a date and name of the searcher.
+You could add some 'associated' species growing on the patch where you think the plant might have been recorded.
 Ultimately we will probably have to conclude the species has been lost and remove the row, but the rules for doing that have not been decided.
 Please send in records as soon as possible so that the master list can be updated and re-issued to lower the risk of duplicating effort.